 Do Coffee Filters Go Bad

 coffee filters of any type of material do not come with an expiry date.
-If you have them sitting in your cupboard for years they are fine to use.
-There is no reason at to throw out old unused coffee filters.
+If you have them sitting in your cupboard for years, they are fine to use.
+There is no reason to throw out old unused coffee filters.

 Do Coffee Filters Affect Taste?